Singlecellplatform/Hyperion/Cellseg/readme.md

 This pipeline was inspired by [deep-imcyto](https://github.com/FrancisCrickInstitute/deep-imcyto).
 It uses Docker to run all these pipelines

-This pipeline was inspired by [deep-imcyto](https://github.com/FrancisCrickInstitute/deep-imcyto).
+This pipeline was inspired by [deep-imcyto](https://github.com/FrancisCrickInstitute/deep-imcyto). please use Nat Biotechnol.
+2020 Feb 13. doi: 10.1038/s41587-020-0439-x. for the citation

 Let’s finish your project in **FIVE simple steps**: